 Stalking people is encouraged.
 View character information of everyone you see who intrigues you.
-You can also view their gear+classes with “/memberinfo PlayerName”.
+You can also view their gear and classes with “/memberinfo PlayerName”.
 A surprising amount can be learned about classes doing this; what stats do they like, which skills do they use, which weapons work for those classes?

 For my money the big decision when creating a physical attacker is knowing what weapon you want to use as it makes your options clear.
 The swordsman section will largely apply for Archer/Scout.
 Please continue reading if you have an interest in one of those base classes.

-Swordsman tend to separate themselves based on their weapon selection (as do other physical attackers).
-Take a skill from any class (the dragoon class for our example) and see what we can take from it and use moving forward.
+Swordsman tend to separate themselves based on their weapon selection or attack style (as do other physical attackers).
+Take a skill from any class (the Rodelero class for our example) and see what we can take from it and use moving forward.

 Take a look at the fancy icons on a few skills and break them down.

 If we take a class with skills looking like this, we can narrow down our next choices.
-We’ve selected to be a spear user.
-While their may be neutral classes we can take that don’t require a specific weapon, we know for sure that we can reliably select other classes in the same vein based on our weapon.
+We’ve selected to be a shield user.
+While their may be classes we can take that don’t deal strike damage, we know for sure that we can reliably select other classes in the same vein based on our weapon and damage type.

-Looking through the other classes in the Swordman branch we can see:
+Looking through the other classes in the Swordsman branch we can see: